Cloudmancermedia/cdk-deploy-cognito-apigw/README.md

-# Deploy an API Gateway using the AWS CDK for Typescript!
+# Deploy an API Gateway with Cognito Auth using the AWS CDK for Typescript!

 Watch on [YouTube](https://www.youtube.com/watch?v=N3FZWVF97n4)